-6.1 HKSCC mitigates its current and future credit exposures to CPs and ChinaClear in respect of Exchange Trades by using a combination of Marks, Margin, Concentration Collateral and Additional Collateral.
-HKSCC also mitigates its credit exposures to CPs in respect of China Connect Securities Trades by using a combination of Mainland Settlement Deposit and Mainland Security Deposit.
-HKSCC has in place the operational capacity to enforce, and does enforce, the timely calculation and collection of Marks, Margin, Concentration Collateral, Additional Collateral, Mainland Settlement Deposit and Mainland Security Deposit.
+6.1 HKSCC mitigates its current and future credit exposures to CPs and ChinaClear by using a combination of Marks, Margin, Concentration Collateral, Additional Collateral and/or GF Risk Collateral Alexanterial and Mainland Securities Trades by using a combination of Mainland Settlement Deposit and Mainland Security Deposit.
+HKSCC has in place the operational capacity to enforce, and does enforce, the timely calculation and collection of Marks, Margin, Concentration Collateral, Additional Collateral, GF Risk Collateral, Mainland Settlement Deposit and Mainland Security Deposit.